FluffyRudy/anime-inventory-application/README.md

 ## Features

+- **Search Functionality**: Quickly search through a large collection of anime series with the filters.
+You can search any anime you like
 - **Random Anime Recommendations**: Get a randomly selected anime series on the homepage.
 - **Add to Collection**: Users can add their favorite anime series to their personal collections.
 - **Synopsis/Summery**: Click on any card to toggle summery
 - **Custom Anime Creation**: Users can create and manage custom anime entries.
 - **Custom Genre Management**: Users can define their own genres for categorizing anime.
-- **Search Functionality**: Quickly search through a large collection of anime series with the filters.
 - **Image Storage**: Anime images are stored in separate cloud storage for easy access.
 - **Secure Actions**: Sensitive actions like deleting and updating require a secret password.